MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-unity-plugin-quickstart.md

     }
     ```

-Save NetworkLogic.cs and press Play in the Unity Editor.
+Save HelloPartyLogic.cs and press Play in the Unity Editor.

 1. In a second client, use the code shown above in Connect to a network to create and join a network.
 1. Copy the Network ID returned to your first client and connect to the network.